System Paasta Configs

 • cluster: The name of the cluster this node is on.
 Example: "cluster": "uswest1-prod"

 • dashboard_links: A nested dictionary of cluster -> description -> URL of dashboard links.
-These are printed at the top of paasta metastatus.
 Example:

 "dashboard_links": {